Alina Müller

-Alina Müller (born 12 March 1998) is a Swiss ice hockey forward for the Boston Fleet of the Professional Women's Hockey League (PWHL) and a member of the Switzerland women's national ice hockey team.
+Alina Müller (born 12 March 1998) is a Swiss ice hockey player who is a forward for the PWHL Hamilton of the Professional Women's Hockey League (PWHL) and a member of the Switzerland women's national ice hockey team.
 She played college ice hockey at Northeastern.
 At the age of 15, she became the youngest ice hockey player ever to win an Olympic medal, scoring the game-winning goal for Switzerland in the bronze medal game at the 2014 Winter Olympics.
+She scored the game-winning goal for Switzerland in the bronze game at the 2026 Winter Olympics as well.